djembeman2/dev-dub/5th /README.md

 #### Problem 1:

-- Solution: [Your proposed solution here]
+- Solution: [we would need to add the meta data and css ref. also move the css to the pacge called css]

 #### Problem 2:

-- Solution: [Your proposed solution here]
+- Solution: [we need to resize the img and use proper sizing for the page load time.]

-[Continue with solutions for the remaining problems]
+[we would actully use queryslector for the line of code it more enfficent]

 ### Step 4: Reflect